Curious about intermittent fasting? Read this science-backed guide to learn more and get a free 7-day intermittent fasting diet plan PDF.

-If you want to give intermittent fasting a try, the first step is determining if you’re a good candidate.
-Please consult with your physician before trying intermittent fasting if any of these conditions apply to you: Pregnant or breastfeeding, diabetes or hypoglycemia, low blood pressure, eating disorder (or history of), underweight, amenorrhea or trying to conceive, take certain medications (i.e. diuretics for high blood pressure), and/or if you’re under 18.
+If you want to try an intermittent fasting diet plan, the first step is determining if you’re a good candidate.
+Next, please consult with your physician before trying intermittent fasting if any of these conditions apply to you: Pregnant or breastfeeding, diabetes or hypoglycemia, low blood pressure, eating disorder (or history of), underweight, amenorrhea, or trying to conceive, take certain medications (i.e., diuretics for high blood pressure), and/or if you’re under 18.

 Next, decide WHY you want to try intermittent fasting and write down your health goals.
 Some reasons may include improved blood sugar levels, manage insulin resistance, weight loss, or healthy aging.